Iptc.Application2.DateCreated and Iptc.Application2.TimeCreated date formats are different in read/write

 Looking quickly into exiv2 code, for instance in `src/value.cpp`, I can see that DateValue::read(const byte* buf, long len, ByteOrder /*byteOrder*/) definitely expects a string of 8-byte string with format "%4d%2d%2d" (similarly for TimeValue::read()).
 This is the code we hit when we previously set date/time in another format (also with exiv2, I remind) hence get kerUnsupportedDateFormat and kerUnsupportedTimeFormat errors.

 But now when I set a new tag, Iptcdatum::setValue(const std::string& value) calls DateValue::read(const std::string& buf) which has the format "%4d-%d-%d".

 So basically you have 2 versions of read() for DateValue and TimeValue, and they do something different.
 And as it turns out, we hit one of the version when writing a new tag, the other when reading tags from existing files.
 Therefore Exiv2 fails to read some tags it created itself.

-Updated by Jehan Pagès 18 days ago
+Updated by Jehan Pagès about 1 year ago

 So actually I thought I might as well just fix this myself.
 My solution is to have more robust code by accepting both formats (for date and time).
 Maybe some variants may not be technically right according to specs, but since they are so easily distinguishable, it's probably better to accept them all and simply parse them accordingly.